hhvm/user-documentation/guides/hack/16-readonly/03-subtyping.md

 }
 ```

-Similarly, class properties can not be set to readonly values unless they are declared as readonly properties.
+Similarly, class properties cannot be set to readonly values unless they are declared as readonly properties.

 ``` Hack readonly_prop_assign.hack.type-errors
 <<file:__EnableUnstableFeatures("readonly")>>